 Those students who complete the requirements for an associate or bachelor degree and who have excelled academically by meeting one of the sets of criteria enumerated below will graduate with honors.
-The cumulative grade point average (GPA) referred to in each set of criteria will be based on all work attempted at Trinity Valley Community College with the exception of developmental corequisite (DECO,DEVL,INRW, or BASE) courses.
+The cumulative grade point average (GPA) referred to in each set of criteria will be based on all work completed at Trinity Valley Community College to be calculated at the conclusion of the semester prior to commencement.
+Developmental corequisite (DECO,DEVL,INRW, or BASE) courses are not considered.
 When courses are repeated at TVCC, the GPA will only include the highest grade earned.